gdauby/ConR/README.md

 <!-- See the original paper published in [Ecology and Evolution](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.3704). -->

-The package it not anymore available on CRAN because of the recent retirement of various packages (rgdal, rgeos).
+The package it not available anymore on CRAN because of the recent retirement of various packages (rgdal, rgeos).
 The new version is nevertheless available on github and will soon be available on CRAN.

-To install the version from github :
+To install the github version :

     install.packages("devtools")
     devtools::install_github("gdauby/ConR")